IntervueApp/IntervueApp/SoftwareRequirements.md

 ---
 ## Stretch
-What stretch goals are you going to aim for?
 1. Users will be able to alter the text transcriptions manually, with mouse and keyboard, after a recording has stopped, or for saved transcriptions.
 2. Users will be able to alter the text transcriptions manually, with mouse and keyboard, in real time while the recording is happening.
 3. Users will be able to format and send emails directly from within the web application, containing any of their text transcriptions.